padrinobook/padrinobook/01-introduction.md

 ![Figure 1-1.
 Start page of the app](images/01/application_overview.jpg)

-It is possible that You know this section from several tutorials, which makes you even mor comfortable with your first program.
+It is possible that you know this section from several tutorials, which makes you even more comfortable with your first program.

 Now, get your hands dirty and start coding.

-First of all we need to install the padrino gem with:
+First of all we need to install the padrino gem.
+We are using the last stable version of Padrino (during the release of this book it is version **0.10.7**).
+Execute this command.

 {: lang="bash" }
     $ gem install padrino

-We are using the last stable version of Padrino (during the release of this book it is version **0.10.7**).

 This will install all necessary dependencies and makes you ready to get started.
 Now we will generate a fresh new